PaylineByMonext/payline-commercetools/processor/README.md

 It returns following attributes in response:

 - status: It indicates the health check status.
-It can be `OK`, `Partially Available` or `Unavailable`
+It can be `OK`, `Partially Available` or `Unavailable`.
-- timestamp: The timestamp of the status request
+- timestamp: The timestamp of the status request.
 - version: Current version of the payment connector.
 - checks: List of health check result details.
 It contains health check result with various external system including commercetools composable commerce and Monext payment services provider.